Serena1432/HentaiVN-API/README.md

 # HentaiVN API
-This is small API that I made for getting contents from a Vietnamese website called HentaiVN.tv using PHP.
+This is a small API that I made for getting contents from a Vietnamese website called HentaiVN.tv using PHP.
 Currently this API only supports getting contents from this website, not making contents because I don't want to do it.

 ## Disclaimer